syncfusion-content/xamarin.android-docs/xamarin-android/installation/mac-installer/how-to-install.md

 ## Overview of Syncfusion components Installation in Mac

-The Syncfusion Essential Studio allows you to create the Xamarin application in Visual Studio for Mac with the Syncfusion components.
+The Syncfusion Essential Studio® allows you to create the Xamarin application in Visual Studio for Mac with the Syncfusion components.

 ### Step-by-Step Installation